TC39 - ECMAScript®

 Scope - Programme of work

-TC39 has bi-monthly face to face meetings, usually in California (the Bay area).
+TC39 has bi-monthly face to face meetings, usually on the West Coast but one meeting per year takes place in Europe.
 In addition, at least one meeting is held in Redmond, WA (July meeting usually).
-Attendance at meetings is controlled by Ecma-International by-laws and rules.
+Attendance at meetings is controlled by Ecma International By-laws and Rules.
 Visitors on a one-time basis are usually approved by the Secretary General and requests should be directed to him for approval.
+Such visitors are kindly invited to fill in the Ecma International TC39 ECMAScript RFTG Contributor form available here.

 A presentation "ECMAScript overview" by J. Neumann, former TC39 Chairman, is available here.
 The audio file is available here.